xavierDug/xavierDug/README.md

 # 👋 Hi, I'm Xavier Dugal

 🎓 I'm a programming student and aspiring full-stack developer passionate about building powerful, user-focused web applications.
-I specialize in Angular + TypeScript on the frontend and .NET Core + SQL Server on the backend.
+I specialize in Angular/Next.js + TypeScript on the frontend and .NET Core + SQL Server on the backend.

 ## 🚀 About Me